dwavesystems/dwave-ocean-sdk/overview/solving_problems.rst

 Note that the composed sampler (:code:`VirtualGraphComposite()` in the last example) inherits properties from the child sampler (:code:`DWaveSampler()` in that example).

-See the system documentation for more information.
+See the :ref:`sysdocs` for more information.